-Whilst these are important to address, it is also important to refer back to the requirements stated in Table 10-10, as although participants desire improvements in these areas (many of which were mentioned more frequently than data quality), it is of little use if the quality is poor.
+Whilst these are important to address, it is also important to refer back to the requirements stated in Table 11-10, as although participants desire improvements in these areas (many of which were mentioned more frequently than data quality), it is of little use if the quality is poor.

-It is also necessary to consider that any individual use cases may not require all of the specifications covered in Table 10-6 and Table 10-8 from one product alone, and it is likely that different applications will prioritise different requirements.
-Table 10-11 summarises the advice notes concerned with other user priorities.
+It is also necessary to consider that any individual use cases may not require all of the specifications covered in Table 11-6 and Table 11-8 from one product alone, and it is likely that different applications will prioritise different requirements.
+However, issues with cloud screening in the IR LST datasets are clearly a priority across most user groups, as this has been highlighted repeatedly by users in all requirement-gathering exercises.
+Table 11-11 summarises the advice notes concerned with other user priorities.
 This includes the need to prioritise satellite LST data over regions that are sparsely observed insitu, as this is seen to be an opportunity for LST to add value in reports, such as IPCC and BAMS State of the Climate.